 Q: What types of therapy does New Vision Wilderness utilize?

-A: Cognitive-behavioral, motivational enhancement, EMDR, experiential, healing through metaphors, art therapy, and Brainspotting as well as other experiential therapies.
+A: Cognitive-behavioral, motivational enhancement, Dyadic Developmental Therapy, Emotional Focused Therapy, experiential, healing through metaphors, and Brainspotting as well as other experiential therapies.

 Q: Does NVW offer scholarships?